-The Ohio native discovered a rival in Joan Merriam Smith.
+The Newark, Ohio native discovered a rival in Joan Merriam Smith.
 They were unaware of the competition until they were filing their routes with the National Aeronautic Association and learned of the other’s plans.
 Both began racing to become the first woman to successfully fly around the world.

 The National Aeronautic Association did not sanction Smith’s flight.
 However, she planned to begin what she called a sightseeing expedition around the world.
 She took off from a field near San Fransisco and planned to follow the same flight path as Amelia Earhart.
 Smith began her journey two days before Mock on March 17, 1964.

 Despite her rival’s head start, Jerrie Mock was given the title as the first woman to fly around the world on April 17, 1964.
 Throughout her travels, she experienced minor technical difficulties and her plane needed a handful of repairs along the way.
 She was greeted at the Port Columbus Airport by thousands.